mernst/uwisdom/Mit.md

 file system on the machine where your cron jobs will run, and should be readable only by $USER.
 I'm assuming it's stored in /etc in the example below.
-The name of the principal is $USER/cron@CSAIL.MIT.EDU, which in AFS is called $USER.cron.
+The name of the principal is `$USER/cron@CSAIL.MIT.EDU`, which in AFS is called `$USER.cron`.
 Your cron job needs to call a script of the following form:

 ```sh